redstrate/redstrate.com/content/blog/dolls-nest-demo-saves/index.md

 ---
-title: "Reverse Engineering Doll's Nest (Demo) Saves"
+title: "Reverse Engineering Dolls Nest (Demo) Saves"
 date: 2025-02-17 02:00:00
 tags:
 - Reverse Engineering
-- Doll's Nest
+- Dolls Nest
 - Gaming
 ---

-Doll's Nest [released a demo recently](https://store.steampowered.com/app/1839430/Dolls_Nest/), and I'm enjoying playing it (but it's still rough.)
+Dolls Nest [released a demo recently](https://store.steampowered.com/app/1839430/Dolls_Nest/), and I'm enjoying playing it (but it's still rough.)
 I wanted to crack open it's save data just to play around with and what's better than a recently released demo?
 I haven't reverse engineered Unreal Engine games before so I think this might be a good learning experience.

 ![The beginning area of the demo.
 It overlooks a giant pit, with several disjointed walkways leading to a giant cable in the middle of the space.](screenshot.webp)